mattbierner/blog.mattbierner.com/_posts/2013-12-08-incremental-parser-combinators-in-javascript.md

 The most simple incremental stream is a standard Nu stream.
 For a stream `s`, the available data is `s` and the remainder is the empty stream.

 Incremental parsers run on the available section.
-In the simple stream case, this requires waiting until the entire input stream is available before any parsing takes place, which is how Parse normally operate.
+In the simple stream case, this requires waiting until the entire input stream is available before any parsing takes place, which is how Parse normally operates.

 #### Chunks
-Instead of requiring the entire stream be available before starting parsing, we can break the stream it into chunks.
+Instead of requiring the entire stream be available before starting parsing, we can break the stream into chunks.
 As chunks become available, we shift them from remainder to the available stream and run the parser against chunks as they become available.
 (The idea for chunking the input was adapted from [A Parsing Trifecta][a-parsing-trifecta] with influences from [CC-delcont resumable parsing][delcont-resumable-parsing]).

 A chunk is a complete Nu stream of zero or more elements.
 Chunk size may vary and can be determined by data availability or desired behavior.
 The input stream consists of zero or more chunks, each uniquely identifiable by an id.

-Given a chunk id, the incremental parsers must be able to determine the chunk of id of the next chunk in the sequence.
+Given a chunk id, the incremental parsers must be able to determine the chunk id of the next chunk in the sequence.
 A simple counter is used for this.

 #### Backtracking
 Backtracking presents one complication.
 Consider the parser: